openstack-archive/tripleo-docs/deploy-guide/source/features/deployed_ceph.rst

 Then all rotating devices will be data devices and all non-rotating devices will be used as shared devices (wal, db).
-This is because when the dynamic Ceph service specification is built whatever is in the file referenced by ``--osd-spec`` will be appended to the section of the specification if the `service_type` is "osd".
+This is because when the dynamic Ceph service specification is built, whatever is in the file referenced by ``--osd-spec`` will be appended to the section of the specification if the `service_type` is "osd".
+The same ``--osd-spec`` is available to the `openstack overcloud ceph spec` command.

 Ceph VIP Options
 ----------------